JoostAB/livingroom-lights/README.md

 > **_Note:_** The NewRemoteSwitch library can be downloaded from https://github.com/1technophile/NewRemoteSwitch.
 This is also a dependency in platformio_envs.ini.

-> **_Waring:_** This version only works with ESP8266 devices.
+> **_Warning:_** This version only works with ESP8266 devices.
 For some reason I can't get the NewRemoteSwitch library to work correctly on ESP32

-## Enhancements since version 1:
+## Enhancements since initial version:

 - Listens to actions from actual remotes
 - Listens to MQTT commands